AlsuRakhmanovaa/tic_tac_toe/README.md

-# Tic tac toe (Крестики-нолики)
+# Tic tac toe

-Использовались:
+In project are used:
-- библиотека React;
+- React library;
-- css анимации.
+- css animation.

-*Является pet-project-ом.*